Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

 We next show that cost-diversity implies that there can only be a finite number of solutions to $\rho_G(x\mathrm{e}^{\imu\phi}) = \rho_G(x)$ over $0\leq\phi<2\pi$.
-This property is vital as it implies that the minimal singularities of our generating functions will be finitely minimal.
-We start with an auxiliary result on the structure of the cost-enumerator matrix. \begin{lemma} Let $G$ be a strongly connected graph with cost-period $c$.
-Then, for all $x \in \mathbb{C}$, $k\in\mathbb{Z}$,
+In fact, we will prove a stronger statement: for all $x\in\mathbb{R}^+$, the solutions are exactly $\phi_k = 2\pi k/c$.
+This property is vital as it implies that the minimal singularities of the corresponding generating functions are be finitely minimal.
+We start with an auxiliary result on the structure of the cost-enumerator matrix. \begin{lemma} Let $G$ be a strongly connected graph with cost period $c$.
+Then, for all $x \in \mathbb{C}$ and $k\in\mathbb{Z}$,